Technical Architecture · Draft 1.0 · Last updated August 2026

 < 1 ms

-Remove signature and timestamp fields, canonicalise (JCS), recompute the hash.
-Validate Ed25519 signature against the institution's public key.
+Remove the signature and timestamps fields, canonicalise (JCS), and validate the Ed25519 signature over the canonical bytes against the institution's public key, resolved from its DID document (DID:webvh / DID:web).
 Proves the named institution signed this exact GPR.

 3. 03